dschwen/jszip/README.md

 * Identifying the last movement command
 * Identifying the current room

 The movement commands are parsed by jzip.js before the command line is passed on to the Z-Machine interpreter.
 Jzip.js understands the compass directions in abbreviated (n,e,s,w,ne,nw,se,sw and u,d) and unabbreviated form, as well as the unabbreviated forms prefixed with ```go``` command.
 When the command line does not have input focus, the user can navigate with single keypresses of n,e,s,w,u,d or the numerical keypad (which also allows diagonal movements).

 In V3 and below games obtaining the current location is straight forward; it is stored in the global Z-Machine variable 0.

-In higher version games the current location is determined by inspecting the parent object of teh player object.
+In higher version games the current location is determined by inspecting the parent object of the player object.
 Determining the player object is currently done with a simple heuristic, by looking for an object with the name of ```(self object)``` or ```yourself```.

 ### Autocomplete

 Jzip.js creates a dictionary of completable words form the game text that was printed during the last five game turns.
-Press the tab key to complete the currently tyoped word.
+Press the tab key to complete the currently typed word.
 Press the tab key repeatedly to cycle through all possible completions.
 Press space, enter, or cursor left/right keys to accept the suggested completion or continue typing to cancel completion.

-Cursor up/down keys cycle through teh command line history
+Cursor up/down keys cycle through the command line history

 ### The Map

 Click on the gray bar at the right edge of the screen to expand the map view.
 The map can be panned by dragging the background with the mouse.
 Rooms can be rearranged by dragging them around on the map.
 Hovering a room with the mous will highlight all rooms that have been accessed from the room.
 The current location in the game is highlighted with a red aura.

 ### Saving and Restoring game states

-The current state of teh game can be save using the ```save``` command, and a previously saved game can be restored with the ```restore``` command.
+The current state of the game can be save using the ```save``` command, and a previously saved game can be restored with the ```restore``` command.
 In either case a dialog with save/restore options will pop up.
 The games are saved in the standard save game format Quetzal, which many Z-Machine interpreters can read and write.